Getting the mocking out of the way

 Things that were kind of cool:

-Along with the hollow earth, Dr Teed also had these crazy ideas about living in a Utopian community with communal living, equality between men and women, and believed heavily in education and the arts.
+and believed heavily in education and the arts.
 In 1894, Dr Teed and a bunch of his followers moved to Florida and worked their butts off in snake and mosquito infested swamps to build their settlement.
 They built an Art Center, school, general store, communal dining room, various residential buildings, and work buildings.
 They had the first symphony in the area and had regular plays and concerts.

 It was like the first fairly successful hippy commune.
 Most of the followers were upper or upper middle class people that were looking for an alternative to the city life that the Industrial Revolution was presenting.
 Dr Teed promised a life free from crime, tobacco (like that's a good thing?!?!) and drugs.
 He promised they would always have jobs, a place in the community and would be taken care off.
 In turn, they donated all their worldly possessions to the community.
 Sounds hocky, but it worked.
 These people worked hard and thrived for a good many years.
 If "celibacy" wasn't part of their doctrine, they may still be around today.